All the investigations Trump still faces following his second arrest

 The January 6 committee, which concluded its work at the end of 2022, recommended Mr Trump face criminal charges.

+On 18 July, Mr Trump announced that he had been informed by Mr Smith’s office that he is the target of a grand jury investigation – a clear sign that charges could be imminent.
-On 18 July, Mr Trump shared a lengthy statement on Truth Social:

-He said in part that “Deranged Jack Smith, the prosecutor with Joe Biden’s DOJ, sent a letter (again, it was Sunday night!) stating that I am a TARGET of the January 6th Grand Jury investigation, and giving me a very short 4 days to report to the Grand Jury, which almost always means an Arrest and Indictment”.
+In a lengthy statement on Truth Social he said that “Deranged Jack Smith, the prosecutor with Joe Biden’s DOJ, sent a letter (again, it was Sunday night!) stating that I am a TARGET of the January 6th Grand Jury investigation, and giving me a very short 4 days to report to the Grand Jury, which almost always means an Arrest and Indictment”.

 The former president has repeatedly characterised the multiple investigations against him, including the January 6 probe, as a politically motivated “hoax” and an attempt to “steal” the 2024 election from him.

-Note: This article was amended on 1 April, 2023 to clarify that the Legal Defense Fund and the NAACP are separate entities, both with suits against Donald Trump.
-It was last updated on 28 July following Mr Trump’s latest charges.